jianglikun/DeepTTC/README.md

-transformer_num_attention_heads_drug - number of attention heads for drug transformer transformer_attention_probs_dropout - Dropout rate for the attention layers transformer_hidden_dropout_rate - Dropout rate for the transformer networks' hidden layers learning_rate - Learning rate of the batch_size - Size of the training batches
+transformer_num_attention_heads_drug - number of attention heads for drug transformer transformer_attention_probs_dropout - Dropout rate for the attention layers transformer_hidden_dropout_rate - Dropout rate for the transformer networks' hidden layers learning_rate - Learning rate of the neural networks batch_size - Size of the training batches

 input_dim_drug_classifier - Input size of the drug classifier